illinois-cs241/illinois-cs241.github.io/_docs/mad_mad_access_pattern.md

 ```

 ## Testing notes
++ You are given reference files!
+Compare your outputs with ./lookup1-reference and ./lookup2-reference :)
 + Write your test cases to include comparison of performance between the two versions (lookup1 and lookup2).
 Think about which one is faster and why.
 + In order to generate different binary tree structured data files based on input required for each test case, use the `create_data` executable.
   See `input_file` for sample input to this executable.